brand logo

 UrinalysisUrobilinogen, positive for bloodFree hemoglobin and its metabolites

-Identifying the specific etiology of hemolytic anemia begins with a peripheral blood smear for abnormal RBCs, such as spherocytes, schistocytes, or bite or blister cells1 (Figures 2 and 3).
+Identifying the specific etiology of hemolytic anemia begins with a peripheral blood smear for abnormal RBCs, such as spherocytes, schistocytes, or bite or blister cells1 (Figure 2 and Figure 3).
 Spherocytes are caused by membrane deficits or repeated small membrane removals by macrophages.
 Spherocytosis is not diagnostic for hemolytic anemia because both hereditary spherocytosis and immune etiologies (e.g., autoimmune hemolytic anemia [AIHA], drug-induced immune hemolytic anemia) may cause spherocytes.
 Schistocytes are fragmented cells that result from intravascular destruction, which occurs in MAHA syndromes.
 Bite and blister cells result from partial phagocytosis, and occur in oxidative causes, such as glucose-6-phosphate dehydrogenase (G6PD) deficiency.2 The direct antiglobulin test (DAT) further differentiates immune causes of hemolytic anemia from nonimmune causes.

 Immune Hemolytic Anemia